Sixth Labour Government of New Zealand: Ministerial resignations

 On 24 May 2018, Transport Minister Phil Twyford resigned from his Civil Aviation portfolio after making an unauthorised phone call on a domestic flight as the plane was taking off, a violation of civil aviation laws.
 The matter had been raised by Opposition Transport spokesperson Judith Collins.

-On 24 August, Ardern announced the removal of Clare Curran from Cabinet, and stripped her of her Open Government and Government Digital Services porfolios.
+On 24 August, Ardern announced the removal of Clare Curran from Cabinet, and stripped her of her Open Government and Government Digital Services portfolios.
 These were reassigned to Education Minister Chris Hipkins and Energy and Resources Minister Megan Woods respectively.
-Curran's sacking was the result of her failure to disclose that she had held informal meetings with entrepreneur Derek Handley in November 2017 and February 2018, which could have created potential conflicts of interest.< After a poor performance while answering a question from National's spokesperson for Broadcasting Melissa Lee during Question Time, Curran announced that she was stepping down as Minister for Broadcasting.
+Curran's sacking was the result of her failure to disclose that she had held informal meetings with entrepreneur Derek Handley in November 2017 and February 2018, which could have created potential conflicts of interest.
+After a poor performance while answering a question from National's spokesperson for Broadcasting Melissa Lee during Question Time, Curran announced that she was stepping down as Minister for Broadcasting.
 She was to remain as MP for Dunedin-South, and Kris Faafoi resumed her Broadcasting portfolio.

 On 30 August 2018, Customs Minister Meka Whaitiri "stood aside" from her ministerial portfolios as part of an investigation into an allegation that she assaulted a staff member in her ministerial office.
 Ardern announced that Ministerial Services was investigating the allegations.
 Fellow Labour MP Kris Faafoi assumed the role of Acting Minister of Customs while her associate ministerial portfolios were assumed by their lead ministers.
 On 20 September 2018, Ardern announced that she had fired Whaitiri from all of her ministerial portfolios.
 Ardern said that while aspects of the incident were disputed by Whaitiri, an incident involving Whaitiri manhandling and bullying a new staff member "undoubtedly took place".
 Kris Faafoi took over her portfolio of Customs.
 Whaitiri is to remain as the MP for Ikaroa-Rawhiti.